CONFERENCE OUTPUTS

 The Romantic Self-Saboteur: How do people sabotage love?

-Abstract There is a distinct lack of knowledge to explain why some people, having successfully initiated a relationship, embark upon a path to certain dissolution of that engagement.
+There is a distinct lack of knowledge to explain why some people, having successfully initiated a relationship, embark upon a path to certain dissolution of that engagement.
 Research looking at self-sabotage provides some answers.
 However, no measure exists to test self-sabotage in romantic relationships.
-This study investigated key self-sabotaging behaviours implemented in romantic relationships towards developing the Relationship Self-Sabotage […]
+This study investigated key self-sabotaging behaviours implemented in romantic relationships towards developing the Relationship Self-Sabotage Scale.

 What do psychologists have to say about self-sabotage in romantic relationships?